 The concept of accrued revenue is needed in order to properly match revenues with expenses.
 The absence of accrued revenue would tend to show excessively low initial revenue levels and low profits for a business, which does not properly indicate the true value of the organization.
 Also, not using accrued revenue tends to result in much lumpier revenue and profit recognition, since revenues would only be recorded at the longer intervals when invoices are issued.

 For example, ABC International has a consulting project with a large client, under which the consulting agreement clearly delineates two milestones, after each of which the client owes $50,000 to ABC.
 Since the agreement only allows for billing at the end of the project for $100,000, ABC must create the following journal entry to record reaching the first milestone:

 At the end of the next month, ABC completes the second milestone and bills the client for $100,000.
 It records the following entry to reverse the initial accrual, and then records the second entry to record the $100,000 invoice:

 Accrued revenue is not recorded in cash basis accounting, since revenue is only recorded when cash is received from customers.

 The reverse of accrued revenue (known as deferred revenue) can also arise, where customers pay in advance, but the seller has not yet provided services or shipped goods.
-In this case, the seller initially records the received payment as a liability, and later converts the entry into a sales when the transaction is completed.
+In this case, the seller initially records the received payment as a liability and later converts the entry into a sale when the transaction is completed.

 Accrued revenue is also known as accrued sales.